-Neck Pain, Dizziness, and What to do about it
+Neck pain, dizziness, and what to do about it

 Neck pain and dizziness is a common symptom that can have a significant impact on an individual’s daily life.
 It can also involve migraines, making it challenging to know where to start in finding relief.
 It’s important to address the root cause of the pain for long term relief and management.
 In this blog post, we will explore the connection between neck pain, migraines, and dizziness, and neck pain exercises.